TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 > [!Important]
 > Rember to change your user name

 This will ask for your password, the one you got from Sigma2 by text.
+Type it.
-Type it *Even you don't see anything the password is typed*
+*Even you don't see anything the password is typed.*

 After the first attempt of login you will get something like: